-- A. a total dose delivered that differs from the prescribed dose defined in the written order by 20 percent or more; - B. the calculated weekly dose delivered that differs from the weekly prescribed dose by 30% or more; - C. dose to the wrong individual or to the wrong treatment site; - D. treatment with the wrong treatment modality or energy; or - E. dose to tissue other than the treatment site that is 50 percent or more of the dose expected from the administration defined in the written order.
+- A. a total dose delivered that differs from the dose defined in the written order by 20 percent or more; - B. a delivered dose for a single fraction that is greater than the dose defined in the written order by 50 percent or more; - C. dose to the wrong individual or to the wrong treatment site; - D. treatment with the wrong treatment modality or energy; or - E. dose to tissue other than the treatment site that is 50 percent or more of the dose expected from the administration defined in the written order.